Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources

+The SFVF method accommodates non-smooth value functions and is based on joint iteration of the Markov-perfect strategy function and the value function, using the Hamilton-Jacobi-Bellman equation together with the associated first-order optimality conditions.
+For one-dimensional or multi-dimensional nonlinear differential games in which the value function associated with the FBNE is smooth and there are no multiple equilibria, existing numerical approaches\textemdash including collocation methods, finite difference methods, value function iteration, and policy function iteration\textemdash can be effective in computing the FBNE.
+However, the value function could be non-concave and non-convex, and it might not be smooth at some points in the state space.
+Under these conditions, the associated Hamilton-Jacobi-Bellman equation may admit multiple solutions, and existing methods often fail to compute the FBNE.
+In such settings, the proposed SFVF approach may provide a feasible and efficient method for computing the FBNE.

-For the lake problem, using our approach we reproduce the complete solution of the FBNE for the 1D problem and we find, for the first time to our knowledge, solutions to the 2D problem.
-We use the same method to reproduce the optimal management solutions for the 1D and 2D lake problems.
-Moreover, we introduce a new efficient numerical method to solve the boundary value problem emerging at the OLNE solution.
+Applying the SFVF method to the lake problem, we reproduce the FBNE solution on the entire state space for the one-dimensional model and, to our knowledge, obtain for the first time solutions for the two-dimensional model.
+The same approach is used to reproduce the optimal management solutions for both the one-dimensional and two-dimensional lake problems.
+Moreover, we introduce a new and efficient numerical method for solving the boundary value problem emerging in the computation of the OLNE.